junxit/us-congress-bills-111/metadata.md

 - 2010-03-11 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 315.
 - 2010-05-13 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S3762-3763; text as passed Senate: CR S3762-3763)
 - 2010-05-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S3762-3763; text as passed Senate: CR S3762-3763)
+- 2010-05-14 — Message on Senate action sent to the House.
+- 2010-05-14 — Received in the House.
+- 2010-05-14 — Referred to the House Committee on the Judiciary.